 A: Get info here on Parent to Parent training sessions.

 Join CHADD now to start receiving all of the benefits of membership, including a subscription to Attention magazine.
-Check out the different types of memberships and benefits of joining CHADD.
+Check out the benefits of joining CHADD.

 Just the facts: